 "Space and Major Disasters" is an international effort to put space technology at the service of rescue and emergency responders in the event of a major disaster.

 When the Charter is activated, its members make satellite images of devastated regions available to support relief efforts.
-RADARSAT-2 imagery regularly provides support to rescue teams on the ground.
+RADARSAT-2 imagery, and soon that of the RADARSAT Constellation Mission (RCM), regularly provides support to rescue teams on the ground.
 Armed quickly with reliable and accurate information, response teams are better equipped to save lives and limit damage to property, infrastructure and the environment.